niklasdeckers/validating-interactive-topics/readme.md

 | (2): Everyone agrees   |     44          |     43   |     41   |
 | (3): Equal personas agree |        31       |   35     |   31     |

 The results show a notable difference between both personas in the agreement of assessors with the same persona only on r/captionthis, with a higher agreement for the persona Kevin.
-This suggest that personas work well if they are tailored to the domain.
-This result lays the foundation for a more large-scale experiment with individual persona pairs for each dataset sample.

-Our initial validation experiment suggests that persona descriptions are best formulated individually for each topic, for which automated methods might be useful.
+This suggests that personas work well if they are tailored to the domain.
+This result lays the foundation for a more large-scale experiment with individual persona pairs for each dataset sample, for which automated methods might be useful.

 ### Technical Implementation